 We often preach to our clients that sourcing is an underrated process deserving of greater attention.
-If your business is importing from China and you’re experiencing issues with product quality, lead times, and pricing, it’s likely directly related to your initial efforts with sourcing and verifying suppliers.
+If your business is importing from China to UK or wherever and you’re experiencing issues with product quality, lead times, and pricing, it’s likely directly related to your initial efforts with sourcing (with a sourcing agent or sourcing company) and verifying suppliers.

 We often see businesses that have the volume to purchase factory direct making the mistake of purchasing (knowingly or unknowingly) from a Chinese trading company.
 In this post, I will briefly explain 10 reasons why buying from a trading company is a terrible decision.